 Think you actually have an ACL sprain instead.
 Try this blog.

-- 9 What is average MCL Sprain Rehab Time?
+- 8 What is the average MCL Sprain Rehab Time?

 Recovery time for an MCL sprain is going to depend entirely on the grade of the sprain.
 There are typically three classes/grades of MCL sprains.
 Eloquently they are named grades 1,2, and 3.
 3 is the worst.